 Opening Casa de Mulheres, Mam-Ba, 2024

-The Women House / Casa de Mulheres Project was founded in 2024, by Brazilian visual artist Neyde Lantyer (based in the Netherlands) and Uruguayan architect, scholar and curator Alejandra Muñoz ((based in Brazil).
-Conceived as a space for imagining alternative futures within the arts, the initiative challenges the persistent marginalisation of women’s artistic contributions in the global art system by amplifying voices historically pushed to the periphery of dominant narratives.
-Grounded in an intersectional framework, the project affirms women’s creative, intellectual, and political centrality within contemporary artistic production.
+Founded in 2024 by Brazilian visual artist Neyde Lantyer (based in the Netherlands) and Uruguayan architect, scholar and curator Alejandra Muñoz ((based in Brazil), project challenges the persistent marginalisation of women’s artistic contributions within the global art system by amplifying voices historically pushed to the periphery of dominant narratives.
+Grounded in an intersectional framework, it affirms women’s creative, iintellectual, and political centrality in contemporary artistic production, while opening a space to imagine alternative futures within the arts.

-The inaugural exhibition, Casa de Mulheres 2024, was held at the Museu de Arte Moderna da Bahia in Salvador, Brazil, and presented in conjunction with the seminar Female Protagonisms in Arts, Architecture & Design, organised in partnership with the Federal University of Bahia (UFBA), through the School of Fine Arts (EBA/UFBA), the Faculty of Architecture (FAUFBA), and the Pro-Rectorate of Extension (PROEXT/UFBA).
-Bringing together 51 women artists and 29 women scholars, the initiative fostered a dynamic exchange between artistic practice, academic research, and community engagement, marking a first step in consolidating the project as a collaborative, transnational platform.
+The inaugural exhibition, Casa de Mulheres 2024, was held at the Museu de Arte Moderna da Bahia.
+It opened alongside the project’s academic programme, the seminar Female Protagonisms in Arts, Architecture & Design, organised in partnership with the Federal University of Bahia through the School of Fine Arts (EBA/UFBA), the Faculty of Architecture (FAUFBA), and the Pro-Rectorate of Extension (PROEXT/UFBA).
+Bringing together 51 women artists and 29 women scholars, the initiative fostered a dynamic exchange between artistic practice, academic research, and community engagement—marking an important step in establishing the project as a collaborative, transnational platform.

 Feminist art has historically functioned both as a transformative force and as a critical methodology within contemporary artistic practice, challenging the patriarchal frameworks that govern visibility, authorship, and value in the art world.
 Emerging from the political struggles of the 1960s and 1970s, it reclaimed women’s bodies, voices, and lived experiences as sites of knowledge and agency, while simultaneously mobilising feminist strategies to disrupt dominant narratives and foreground alternative modes of representation.